diabpsx/divination/README.md

 A batch script **dump_all.bat** is provided to extract all bank files.

 ### dumpsym
 Dumps a PSX symbol file into a readable output file.
+Updated to fix `bool` types being output as NULL.

 Usage: dumpsym [sym_file]